holocron-hq/safe-mdx/README.md

     <br/>
 </div>

+## Features

+-   Render MDX without `eval`, so it's safe to use in Cloudflare Workers and Vercel Edge
+-   Works with React Server Components
+-   Supports custom MDX components

 ## Why

 The default MDX renderer uses `eval` to render MDX components.
 This is a security risk and it's not allowed in some environments like Cloudflare Workers.